Flour de Liz

 Ingredients needed to make red velvet cake mix cookies.

-Red Velvet Cake Mix - This should be a 15.25 box of dry cake mix.
-The mix should not be prepared by the instructions on the box.
+Red Velvet Cake Mix - This should be a 15.25-oz box of dry cake mix.
+The cake mix should not be prepared according to the instructions on the box.
 In the U.S., Duncan Hines and Pillsbury are generally 15.25 oz, but Betty Crocker tends to be a little bit smaller.
+Any of these should work fine for this recipe, but for a smaller box like Betty Crocker, you may want to use slightly less oil to keep the dough from being too wet.

-Toppings - Red Velvet Cake Mix Cookies would be delicious dipped in chocolate or white chocolate, or topped with a cream cheese frosting.
+Toppings - These Red Velvet Cookies using Cake Mix would be delicious dipped in chocolate or white chocolate, or topped with a cream cheese frosting.
 You could even put cream cheese frosting between two cookies to make red velvet sandwich cookies.

 Red Velvet Cake Mix Cookies ingredients in a clear glass mixing bowl.

-Step 2: Place dough balls on parchment lined baking sheet.
+1. Step 2: Place dough balls on a parchment-lined baking sheet.
 Bake at 350°F for 8-10 minutes.
-Let cool on the baking sheet for 5-10 minutes then move to a wire rack to cool completely.
+Let cool on the baking sheet for 5-10 minutes, then move to a wire rack to cool completely.

 Recipe FAQs

-Can I enhance the red velvet flavor in these cake mix cookies?
+Can I enhance the red velvet flavor in these Red Velvet Cookies from Cake Mix?

-Because the dry ingredients are all pre-measured into the dry red velvet cake mix, it gives us some limitations around adjusting the recipe.
+The dry ingredients are all pre-measured in the dry red velvet cake mix, which gives us some limitations in adjusting the recipe.
 However, an added touch of vanilla could give some depth of flavor to these easy box mix cookies.
-Topping the cookies with cream cheese frosting also gives a more traditional red velvet flavor.
+Topping the cookies with cream cheese frosting also gives these easy cookies a more traditional red velvet flavor.

 No, the cookie dough should be soft, but not runny.
-Be sure that you are not preparing the box mix instructions.
-You should be adding the dry, powdered mix directly into this recipe.
-If your dough is still runny, consider letting it sit at room temperature to 15 minutes which will allow it to stiffen up a bit.
+Be sure that you are not preparing the instructions on the box of cake mix.
+You should be adding the dry, powdered cake mix directly into this recipe.
+If your dough is still runny, consider letting it sit at room temperature for 10 to 15 minutes, which will allow it to stiffen up a bit.
 You can also refrigerate the dough for 30 minutes to help it stiffen.

-A stack of 5 red velvet cookies with a bite taken out of the top one surrounded by other red velvet cookies going out of frame.
+A stack of 5 red velvet cookies with a bite taken out of the top one.

 • A sliced batch of red velvet brownies with the center brownie sideways to show the inside.